top of page

 STUDENT RECORDING PROJECTS

-At the end of every year, I create recording projects with my young students.
+At the end of the year, I create recording projects with my young students.
 They are unique and creative for each student.
 I teach them how to use Garageband and then record them using looping and layers of tracks.
-Their final product is a CD - complete with a jewel case they design - that they can give to friends and family for holiday gifts!
+Their final product is a YouTube video or CD - complete with a jewel case they design - that they can give to friends and family for holiday gifts!

 Purple Tofu - Young Violin Student